andaviaco/resume/README.md

 ### , Freelance
 ##### January 2017

 * Built a complete website that interacts with an external API.
-I used Python in the server, Preact for dynamic components in the frontend; SCSS and Flexbox techniques for the design.
+I used Python on the server, Preact for dynamic components in the frontend; SCSS and Flexbox techniques for the design.
 * Built a fast and simple webapp for the professors of the Electronics Department at CUCEI.
-For a fast development I chose Flask in the server in order to achieve the release in a short deadline, Preact with Webpack and Bulma as CSS framework.
+For a fast development, I chose Flask on the server in order to achieve the release in a short deadline, Preact with Webpack and Bulma as CSS framework.
 The database was seeded from an Excel file with a script that I wrote to parse, load and save the data with SQLAlchemy.
 * Implementation, personalization and deployment of a Ghost blog.
-* Deployments in AWS, Heroku and Digital Ocean.
+* Deployments in AWS, Heroku, and Digital Ocean.
 * Implementation of ReactJS inside a Wordpress app, with Redux to consume an API, React Router to handle the views with tabs and React Intl with a custom configuration for the translations.

 As a freelance I have had the freedom to experiment with new and exciting technologies in both, Frontend and Backend.